A5H73Y/Parkour/docs/tutorials/parkour-config.md

   SneakToInteractItems: true
   # Should achieving the final Checkpoint trigger the Course finish for the Player
   TreatLastCheckpointAsFinish: false
-  # Should ParkourKits be enabled.
-If this is set to false, finish blocks will no longer work and Courses must be finished using a Finish Sign or other means.
-  ParkourKit:
-    Enabled: true
-    # Should Vehicles be affected by ParkourKits when driven upon (excludes repulse and climb blocks)
-    IncludeVehicles: false
-    # Detect the closest block to the Player while floating on a solid block
-    FloatingClosestBlock: true
   # Should the Player be prevented from using non-Parkour commands
   EnforceParkourCommands:
     Enabled: true